-Discuss, argue about and develop a range of answers to moral dilemmas, using the teaching of Jesus to suggest what might be good or bad about different decisions.

-Think of reasons why some people want to follow Jesus' teaching today

-Apply sayings of Jesus to different ways of behaving relevant to children's lives today.
+LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES What does the teaching of Jesus have to say about some problems people face today?
+What would Jesus do?
+Pupils will learn to: Discuss, argue about and develop a range of answers to moral dilemmas, using the teaching of Jesus to suggest what might be good or bad about different decisions.
+Think of reasons why some people want to follow Jesus' teaching today Apply sayings of Jesus to different ways of behaving relevant to children's lives today.
 Give simple reasons why some people don't want to follow Jesus teaching today, including ideas about making my own choices about good and evil.
 What would Jesus do?

-- Introduce children to the movement, begun in the USA, called 'WWJD'.
+Introduce children to the movement, begun in the USA, called 'WWJD'.
 There are hundreds of artefacts associated with this easily found via an online search.
-Talk to the pupils about why someone might wear this wristband, and how following Jesus might include trying to work out what he would do fact with any situation that is tempting, difficult or presents a dilemma. - Christians often see the process of moral choice as temptation to do wrong.
+Talk to the pupils about why someone might wear this wristband, and how following Jesus might include trying to work out what he would do fact with any situation that is tempting, difficult or presents a dilemma.
+Christians often see the process of moral choice as temptation to do wrong.
 They resist temptation by prayer, using the Bible or working together in fellowship.
 Tell pupils that Christians don't expect to be perfect, so they 'own up', or confess their sins to God, sometimes using these words: 'we have done things we ought not to have done, and we have left undone things we ought to have done.
-In your mercy, Lord, forgive us all that is past...' - Put large sheets of paper out on the tables in your classroom, with one of these dilemmas in the middle, and a line down the page.
+In your mercy, Lord, forgive us all that is past' Put large sheets of paper out on the tables in your classroom, with one of these dilemmas in the middle, and a line down the page.
 On the left hand side write 'WWJD' and on the right 'What would you do?
-Ask pupils circulate round the room, writing their own ideas, questions, reasons and points on to the sheets, and reading what others have suggested. - Amit has £10.
+Ask pupils circulate round ther shave suggested.
+Amit has £10.
 He is moved by a charity appeal.
 Should he give to charity or spend his money on himself?
-How much each way? - Beth sees her enemy fall over on the playground.
+How much each way?
+Beth sees her enemy fall over on the playground.
 Should she help, or carry on playing with her friends?
-Could she make a friend out of an enemy? - Cally has a new girl in her class.
-She sees the new girl is crying. - Dan has no money and no sweets.
+Could she make a friend out of an enemy?
+Cally has a new girl in her class.
+She sees the new girl is crying.
+Dan has no money and no sweets.
 He is tempted to take just a couple of sweets from Ellie's bag.
 She has loads.
 No one will notice.
-They are his favourites. - Flo's annoying little brother is being annoying.
+They are his favourites.
+Flo's annoying little brother is being annoying.
 She feels like thumping him, but she decides to just speak.
-Should she say something angry, or something gentle? - Greg promised himself to eat healthy foods, and he's been doing well.
-Today there are loads of donuts leftover, and he's already had two. - Harun hasn't done his homework.
-When the teacher asks why not, he thinks of saying 'My Nan is unwell, and we are all upset.'
-This is not true. - Ian's mum asks him to go to the shop for a pint of milk.
-But he is just getting close to a high score on his new game.
-He open his mouth angrily, to say... what?
+Should she say something angry, or something gentle?
+Greg promised himself to eat healthy foods, and he's been doing well.
+Today there are loads of donuts leftover, and he's already had two.
+Harun hasn't done his homework.
+When the teacher asks why not, These activities will help pupils to work towards achieving the following expected outcomes: Emerging: Discuss their own ideas about the importance of values to live by, comparing them to Christian ideas (C3).
+Expected: Express their own understanding of what Jesus would do in relation to a moral dilemma from the world today (C3).
+Exceeding: Investigate and explain the challenges of following Jesus' teaching about love, forgiveness justice and/or generosity, expressing their own ideas (C3).